nsbasic/voltbuilder-user/README.md

 **Things which could go wrong**

-# Make sure your index.htm (or other file) does not include phonegap.js.
+1. Make sure your index.htm (or other file) does not include phonegap.js.
 Voltbuilder will include cordova.js automatically.
+1. In config.xml, PhoneGap style <config-edit clauses [were made obsolete a while ago](http://docs.phonegap.com/phonegap-build/configuring/config-file-element/).
+Replace them with <edit-config